SAP-docs/btp-developer-guide/docs/develop-a-transactional-application-373046e.md

 ### Develop Integration Tests for Transactional Services

 With the OData Client Proxy and the RAP business object TDF, you can implement integration tests to test use cases via EML and OData, where multiple functional units are involved.
-Reading or creating instances from outside, for example, make use of the whole RAP application and involve dependent operations, such as determinations and validations.
+Reading or creating instances from outside, for example, makes use of the whole RAP application and involves dependent operations, such as determinations and validations.
 The Integration tests validate whether the interaction between the involved functional units works as expected.

 For an example, see: